 As you can tell, this is something of a feminist take on the Frankenstein story.
 It seems rather historically implausible–I think it would be simply impossible for a woman to become a surgeon in the 19th century.
 Still, if one is willing to accept that, it certainly gives a lot of power to Tania.
 She is the main driver of the action in this story, especially after her father is killed by the monster, and she is shown as being an intelligent, passionate woman who knows what she wants and goes after it, able to operate in the man’s world of science better than the men who surround her.
 It also depicts her as utterly without scruple or morality, but I suppose in that she takes after her father.

 I actually enjoyed this movie more than its score below is going to indicate.
 It was fast-paced, fairly exciting, low-budget but with no glaring deficiencies.
-With plenty of nudity and rawer violence than usually scene in a Frankenstein movie, its pleasures were more of the lurid kind than the purely artistic.
+With plenty of nudity and rawer violence than usually seen in a Frankenstein movie, its pleasures were more of the lurid kind than the purely artistic.
 For those who don’t object to that sort of thing, I could recommend this as a fun way to pass 90 minutes.

 Story/Plot/Characters–Acting is decent though not great, the story is coherent and presents a fresh spin on an oft-told tale.
 Characters have believable motivations, although except for Tania they were still two-dimensional.
 (2 points)